 It’s been 20 years since Josie Geller (Drew Barrymore) first stood on that pitcher’s mound at the big State Championship game, waiting for the man who, mere days ago, thought himself her high school teacher, to come and give her her first-ever kiss.

 In hindsight, Never Been Kissed should always have been considered problematic.
 It’s a film about adults posing as high schoolers, framing inappropriate and predatory relationships either in the rosy glow of fantasy romance, or playing them for laughs.
-In light of our collective cultural reckoning post-MeToo, that premise has only gotten more fraught, standing as the perfect example of the banalization of pernicious behavior, and perpetuating the too-ingrained idea that it’s all in good fun.
+In light of our collective cultural reckoning post-MeToo, that premise has only gotten more fraught, standing as the perfect example of the normalisation of pernicious behaviour, and perpetuating the too-ingrained idea that it’s all in good fun.

 But it’s also a classic of the teen movie genre, one that’s still frankly a delight to watch, largely because of Drew Barrymore’s charming and poignant portrayal of a woman on the ultimate journey towards self-acceptance.
 So, what do we do with Never Been Kissed?